leejoonli/code-every-day/log.md

 ## Thoughts

 Did a standard declare/initialize of a variable.
 Found all the numeric elements of the string and added them to the count variable.
 And then returned it as a string to fulfill the prompt.
 The Python version other people did is crazy.

+# Day 47 (3/20/2022)

+## Codewars

+Did a Codewars challenge today.
+The challenge was to find the sum of the ASCII value of two string inputs based on the elements' alphabetical place and return the greater variable.

+## Thoughts

+Did a standard declare/initialize of a variable, found the sum of the ASCII values of each string, and returned the greater value.
+Did not remember to use Python's sum() function.